September conferences – Sysbee travel notesDorijana Košta

-As we announced about 10 days ago, we made some pretty long trips in the last 7 days, so we wanted to summarize it all in one short story, because, seriously, the wholesome trip was fantastic.
+As we announced about 10 days ago, we made some pretty long trips in the last 7 days at September conferences.
+We wanted to summarize it all in one short story, because, seriously, the wholesome trip was fantastic.

 Overall, our impression was terrific, and we reluctantly went from Šibenik a bit earlier, but with a bunch of new information and acquaintances.

 2nd September conference - KulenDayz